waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 001e0610b9e5,2017/11/28 17:21:22,coresense:3,TSYS01,temperature,14.56
 ```

-Additional information such each nodes' coordinates or each sensor units can be found
+Additional information such each node's coordinates or each sensor units can be found
 in the metadata.
 More information about these will be provided in the next two sections.

 *Note: Currently, we _do not_ do automatic in-depth or cross sensor comparison and
 filtering.
 For example, a damaged sensor _could_ repeat an error value over and over if
-in the accepted range or a node _could_ have a sensor deviate from its neighbors.*
+in the accepted range or a node _could_ have a sensor value deviate from its neighbors.*

 ### Node Metadata